Introduction

 ln -s /work/gif/remkv6/04_DovetailMindFlayerGenome/49_RenameChromosomes/01_Transfer2Box/RepeatMaskerFormatted.gff3

 Identify repeats that overlap with these structural variants.
 Unless your genome is a model, this takes a little guesswork and manual assessment of duplication associations with TEs.
 Start by taking a look at overlaps between your SVIM bed files and your transposon annotations.
-Ideally I am looking for a complete duplication source and destination overlap with the same type of repeat.
-This doesnt happen very often with my dataset, so I concatenated all of the bed files.
+Ideally you are looking for a complete duplication source and destination overlap with the same type of repeat.
+This doesnt happen very often with this dataset, so I concatenated all of the SVIM bed files.

 1